 All types of material are collected: print books, e-books, print serials, e-serials, technical reports, databases, dissertations, and grey literature.

 All types of format are collected: print, microform, audiovisual, and digital.

-Special Collections Although not the responsibility of the Women’s Studies librarian, Memorial Library's Cairns Collection of American Women Writers, 1650-1930 is a literary collection with relevant material.
+Special Collections Although not the responsibility of the Gender & Women’s Studies librarian, Memorial Library's Cairns Collection of American Women Writers, 1650-1930 is a literary collection with relevant material.

-As alluded to above, all libraries and selectors on campus have some responsibility for Women’s Studies-related material.
+As alluded to above, all libraries and selectors on campus have some responsibility for Gender and Women’s Studies-related material.
 The main interactions are

 Within Memorial Library:

 - Area Studies (see above)

 - European history – women’s history